Mariners vs. Red Sox Player Props Betting Odds

-The Seattle Mariners host the Boston Red Sox at T-Mobile Park on Tuesday at 9:40 PM ET.
-Those looking to place a player prop bet can find odds on Julio Rodriguez, Justin Turner and others in this game.
+The Seattle Mariners host the Boston Red Sox at T-Mobile Park on Wednesday at 4:10 PM ET.
+Those looking to place a player prop bet can find odds on Julio Rodriguez and others in this matchup.

 Bet on this matchup or its props with BetMGM!